kaiserjd/kaiserjd.github.io/_posts/2023-12-27-SQL_INJECT.md

 # Intro

-Before I get into any of the juicy bits, I\'d first like to apologize for what will likely be a rather bland first post.
-I\'m very new to this whole blogging thing.
-The source code for everything in this project can be found [here](https://github.com/kaiserjd/login-form)

 <p>This whole project started as an attempt to make a simple web application
 using SQL, in order to practice what I had been learning in my database course at the time.
 Quicky thereafter I had the bright idea of introducing an SQL injection vulnerability for fun, making the choice for a web application obvious: a simple login page.</p>

-_By the way, the source code for this project can be found [here](https://github.com/kaiserjd/login-form)_
+By the way, the source code for this project can be found [here](https://github.com/kaiserjd/login-form)

 # Website Construction